cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-changelog.md

   - Pre|Post-Install Scripts are run automatically with the `Install` command.
   - Pre|Post-Install Scripts will be executed in alphabetical order
   - The command line options `-ps` and `-pr` have been removed from CinchyDXD as a result of this new enhancement
-- NEW: Cinchy DXD automatically skips syncing metadata not in the defintion, and when the target does not already contain metadata from a previous version
+- NEW: Cinchy DXD automatically skips syncing metadata not in the definition, and when the target doesn't already contain metadata from a previous version

 ### Version 1.6.2

-- FIXED: Corrected an issue with the model validator logic to properly check for link display columns that are more than two table hops away.
+- FIXED: Corrected an issue with the model validation logic to properly check for link display columns that are more than two table hops away.

 ### Version 1.6.1

 - NEW: `Groups` now sync in two stages to account for parent/child references
 - NEW: Added pre-export error messaging for common `Data Experience Definition` configuration issues
 - FIXED: Optimization of linkColumn references in all syncs to batter support syncing references to Domains, Tables, and Columns with & in their names
-- FIXED: Optimizations of linkColumns throughout to use Guid and Sync GUID references where applicable, improving sync accuracy and reducing sync errors
+- FIXED: Optimizations of linkColumns throughout to use GUID and Sync GUID references where applicable, improving sync accuracy and reducing sync errors
 - FIXED: Data Experience Reference Data that have Binary data type columns would fail to sync.
 Binary columns are now excluded from Reference Data configurations

 ### Version 1.6.0